Chart Color Schemes

 Mascot's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Mascot's health outcomes data shows excellent results across all age groups with a very low prevalence of common health conditions.
-As of approximately mid-2021, about 52% (~12,067 people) have private health cover, slightly higher than the average SA2 area but lower than Greater Sydney's 57.5%.
+Mascot demonstrates excellent health outcomes with a low prevalence of common health conditions across all age groups.
+The rate of private health cover in Mascot is approximately 52%, which is higher than the average SA2 area but lower than Greater Sydney's 57.5%.

-The most prevalent medical conditions are asthma and mental health issues, affecting 4.7% and 4.3% of residents respectively.
-Around 84.4% report being completely free from medical ailments, compared to 78.7% in Greater Sydney.
-Mascot has 8.1% (1,867 people) aged 65 and over, lower than Greater Sydney's 12.6%.
-Despite this, health outcomes among seniors are robust, largely aligning with the overall population's health profile.
+Asthma and mental health issues are the most prevalent medical conditions, affecting 4.7% and 4.3% of residents respectively.
+A total of 84.4% of Mascot residents report having no medical ailments, compared to 78.7% in Greater Sydney.
+There are 1,867 people aged 65 and over in Mascot, comprising 8.1% of the population, which is lower than Greater Sydney's 12.6%.
+Despite this, health outcomes among seniors in Mascot align closely with those of the general population.

 Frequently Asked Questions - Health